 Reply to First Argument

-There simply isn’t any such contract.3 The government has never actually written up and offered such a contract, nor has anyone signed it.
+There simply isn’t any such contract.
+3 The government has never actually written up and offered such a contract, nor has anyone signed it.

 Still, the use of government services might imply agreement to pay for those services, if people who didn’t use the services were not required to pay.
 But in fact, the government forces citizens to pay taxes regardless of whether they use government services or not.
 Therefore, the fact that you use government services does not indicate anything about whether you agree to pay taxes.

 Remaining present in “the government’s territory” also does not indicate agreement to the putative social contract.
 This is because the government does not in fact own all the land that it claims as “its territory”; this land is, rather, mainly owned by private individuals.
 If I own some land that other people are using, I can demand that the other people either pay me money or vacate my land.
 But if I see some people on their land, I cannot demand that they either pay me money or vacate their own land.
 If I do that, I am a thief.
-Similarly, when the government demands that we either pay it money or vacate our own land, the government acts as a thief.

 The government can’t be a thief, because it is the government that defines property rights through its laws.
 The government can simply make laws that say that the money you are supposed to pay in taxes isn’t really yours in the first place; it is the government’s money.4